Quenched scaling limit of critical percolation clusters on Galton-Watson trees: Introduction

 \begin{theorem} For $\bPb$-almost every $\bT$, we have that

 as $n \to \infty$. \end{theorem}

-To state our main result, we first introduce some notation.
-We let $\C_n$ denote the root percolation cluster conditioned on having total size at least $n$, $d_n$ the intrinsic graph metric on $\C_n$, $\nu_n$ the counting measure on its vertices, and $\rho_n$ its root (which coincides with the root $\rooot$ of $\bT$).
-We similarly let $\tilde{\C}_n$ denote the root percolation cluster conditioned on having total height at least $n$, and let $d_n, \nu_n, \rho_n$ be as above.
-In addition, $\mathcal{T}^{H\geq 1}_{\alpha}$ denotes the stable tree conditioned to have \textit{height} at least one.
+To state our main results, we first introduce some notation.
+We let $\C_{=n}$ (respectively $\C_{\ge n}$) denote the root percolation cluster conditioned on having total size exactly $n$ (respectively at least $n$), $d_n$ the intrinsic graph metric on $\C_{=n}$ (respectively $\C_{\ge n}$), $\nu_n$ the counting measure on its vertices (likewise for $\C_{\ge n}$), and $\rho_n$ its root (which coincides with the root $\rooot$ of $\bT$).
+We similarly let $\Chn$ (respectively $\Chgn$) denote the root percolation cluster conditioned on having total height exactly $n$ (respectively height at least $n$), and similarly for $d_n, \nu_n, \rho_n$ as above.
+We recall that $\mathcal{T}^{= 1}_{\alpha}$ denotes the $\alpha$-stable tree conditioned to have size $1$.
+We similarly denote by $\mathcal{T}_{\alpha}^{H=1}$ the $\alpha$-stable tree conditioned to have height equal to $1$, $\mathcal{T}^{\geq 1}_{\alpha}$ the $\alpha$-stable tree conditioned to have size at least $1$, and $\mathcal{T}^{H\geq 1}_{\alpha}$ the $\alpha$-stable tree conditioned to have {height} at least one.
+We state the first main theorem that gives the scaling limits for the clusters conditioned to have size or height at least $n$.
+The pointed Gromov-Hausdorff-Prokhorov topology will be defined in Section \ref{sctn:GHP topology}.

 \begin{theorem} Take $\gamma$ as in \eqref{eqn:annealed GHP}.
 Then, for $\bPb$-almost every $\bT$, the following convergence holds in law under $\mathbb{P}_{\bT}$:

 with respect to the pointed Gromov-Hausdorff-Prokhorov topology. \end{theorem}